-Students' dress and appearance should be compatible with an effective elementary learning environment.
-Clothes and shoes should allow for free-movement during recess and P.E.
-We strongly discourage makeup as well as hair dye that is distracting.
-Hats should not be worn inside the school building.
-Inappropriate words, sponsors, pictures, bare midriffs, sagging pants, exposed underwear, and revealing tank tops are not allowed.
-The length of students' clothes (such as shorts, dresses, skirts) should minimally be as long as the student's' fingertips when the students' arms are extended down the side of the body.
-Dress or appearance that disrupts the class or learning activity may require a student to call a parent so that appropriate clothing can be brought to school for the child.
+A students' dress and appearance should be compatible with an effective elementary learning environment.
+Clothes and shoes should allow for free movement during recess and P.E.
+Hats may be worn outside.
+Inappropriate words, sponsors, pictures, sagging pants, exposed underwear, and revealing clothing are not allowed.
+A student may be asked to call a parent/guardian if they are not following the dress code so appropriate clothing can be brought to school.